|

 Because I value these lofty ideals,

-I have written this composition to praise (the wild geese);
+I have created this piece to praise (the wild geese);

 thus I composed it for the qin,